DCC-EX/dcc-ex.github.io/docs/throttles/throttle_table.rst

 .. [#t6] Connecting JMRI to an EX-CommandStation over WiFi works, but is not recommended and is not supported
 .. [#t7] Free version is functionally limited.
 (No track power control, only one throttle and no consists/MUs.)
 .. [#t8] Free version is advertisement supported and time limited.
+.. [#t9] ESU Mobile Control Pro is an Android device with additional hardware, so can also run the :doc:`Engine Driver <software/engine-driver>` app.
+As such it can use the DCC-EX Native protocol when connected to a DCC-EX Command Station.
+It uses the WiThrottle protocol when connected to a WiThrottle server.
+When using Engine Driver and the Native Protocol it is capable of CV programming.